AyushTripathi07/E-commerce/README.md

 # E-commerce Website

-This is an e-commerce website built using Docker, microservices, and DevOps technologies.
+This is an e-commerce website built using React, Docker, microservices, and DevOps technologies.

 ## Table of Contents